GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 - [ ] `#pragma`: parsed, but only `#pragma once` has any effect
 - [ ] `#undef`: parsed but has no effect

-  The conditional that follows `#if` or `#elif` is ignored because the evaluation of expressions that yield a constant has not been implemented.
+  The conditional that follows `#if` or `#elif` is ignored because folding (the evaluation of expressions that yield a constant) has not been implemented.
 This capability would also be useful for other purposes.

   `#undef` could be supported but, given that all files are compiled together, would require checking as to whether it appeared in the transitive `#include`